theabbie/devrant-bot/README.md

 # DevRant Bot
-An NPM package to create DevRant Bots,
+An NPM package to create DevRant bots,
 Super easy to implement,
 Never care about implementation again, just focus on functionality.